arun-kr-reddy/notes/programming.md

       7
       ```
     - lambda expressions, definitions
-- **peano arithmetic:** formalizes arithematic operations on natural numbers & their properties
+- **peano arithmetic:** formalizes arithmetic operations on natural numbers & their properties
 there are two ways to add whole numbers, both are recursive definitions but lead to different process types: iteration & recursion
 number of steps is approximation for time it takes to execute & width is the the space that needs to be remembered
   - **iteration:** time `O(x)` (steps increase as `x` increases) & space `O(1)` (same width for any `x`)